 (2) An application for a licence or permit should normally specify the kind of endorsement sought in relation to a licence, but where an application is made for a particular grade or type of licence or permit that does not appear to the Board to be appropriate in the case of the applicant, or, where an applicant does not specify the particular licence, grade, type or permit to be endorsed the Board may grant a licence or permit endorsed for a grade or type that it thinks proper according to the qualifications and experience of the applicant.

-[Regulation 23 amended by Gazette 23 Dec 1994 p.
+[Regulation 23 amended: Gazette 23 Dec 1994 p.
 7134; 31 Dec 2007 p.
 6503; 27 Jun 2013 p.
 2707.]

 24. Issue of licence or permit